‘Fast Fraud’ and Other Threats Make Digital Goods Risky for Merchants

-Additionally, 96% of all respondents claimed that they are interested in the idea of storing gift cards on their phone for their own use.
+Additionally, 96% of all respondents claimed that they were interested in the idea of storing gift cards on their phone for their own use.

 Digital Gift Cards Present ‘Fast Fraud’ Risk

 The popularity of digital goods is great news for merchants hoping to capitalize on gift card sales.
-However, digital gift cards leave merchants especially vulnerable to fraud, especially a practice known as ‘fast fraud.’
+However, digital gift cards leave merchants especially vulnerable to fraud, specifically thanks to a practice known as ‘fast fraud.’